Sustainable Investing Online Practice Questions

 Question#3

-Which of the following best describes a challenge of ESG integration into investment processes?
+Which of the following is a challenge in ESG integration?

 C. Standardized disclosures in audited financial statements that hinder differentiated analysis